shuaichen/Podcast-transcripts-summarization-/README.md

 In this notebook, I built extractive models, Baselines, TFIDF , Count Vectorization , Text rank model.

 Abstractive model building:
 In this notebook, I built seq2seq models based on LSTM layers.
+Also implement pretrained Bart-CNN model on dataset.

 The processed dataframe which is 1.1GB, you can find it my google drive: